logzio/logz-docs/_source/user-guide/distributed-tracing/trace-statistics.md

 contributors:
   - yberlinger
 ---
 This view lets you simplify and focus on the patterns within a trace.
-You can group the spans by up to two statistical properties, and use different metrics to highlight the results.
+You can group the spans by up to two tag attributes, and use different metrics to highlight and compare the results within the groups.
+You can use this view to spot high latencies and anomalies in services.

 + View the details of the trace within a table
 + Select group and subgroup filters for the table